Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-08-11-Agile-Data-Science.md

 I didn't have a clue about what that meant in reality, but I was about to find out.
 He said: "Well, don't worry, we will pair you with an engineer and you both can get started on it".
 So we did!

-This is basically the story about how I was exposed to software engineering and the Agile way of working&ndash;about how i was converrted into a ML Engineer.
-Two years later I decided to take my learnings from this experience and share it with my community, and so I did at mcubed London in 2018:
+This is basically the story about how I was exposed to software engineering and the Agile way of working&ndash;about how I was converted into a ML Engineer.
+Two years later I decided to take my learnings from this experience and share it with my community, and so I did at **mCubed** London in 2018:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nRsqFrutfSg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>